Sander-Works/Parallell-labs/lab2/lab2_report.md

 ##Task 3

 The first thing that I noticed when I was done was really weired.
 It appeared I got a different path from time to time with the Parallel Group Search with Executor.
 Some times it was working well and took the path it is supposed to do:
 C:\Windows\System32\drivers\etc\hosts and got an execution times that could be even betterthen parallel without an executor.
-This did seem to vary aswell..

 When it didn't work as it was supposed to it used this path: C:\Windows\WinSxS\amd64_microsoft-windows-w..ucture-other-minwin_31bf3856ad364e35_10.0.19041.1_none_eb30aafa046f78ad\hosts.
 This had a way slower execution time of 7935.
 This is the same file, but I have no idea why it would sometimes skip the system32 folder and go for WinSxS instead.
-I would love you to give me an explanation of this!
+The fix for this was to have an if test to see if the thread was done.

-Serial was slowest all the time which came as no suprise...
+Serial was slowest all the time which came as no surprise.
+Just dont use this for file searching.

+The most interesting thing to see is that with and without an executor are swapping on being the fastest method.
+If you just need to find a file it looks like you dont need to use an executor.
+But the executor bring a lot more features and flexibility and this functionality can be useful.
+The automatic thread handling is also worth a mention.